 Why do we need a text editor?

 The answer to this question is very similar.
 You must have worked previously on the terminal for anything.
-You must be knowing that a terminal (Command Prompt, Git Bash etc) only accepts the pre-defined commands and executes them.
+You must be knowing that a terminal (Command Prompt, Git Bash, etc) only accepts the pre-defined commands and executes them.
 Each terminal has its own protocols and it behaves accordingly.
 For example pressing enter is automatically meant that you are executing the written command.
 This way it is very hard to write a particular message in a terminal like Command Prompt or Git Bash.
-For the same purpose we require a text editor to work our way around along with many more features.
+For the same purpose, we require a text editor to work our way around along with many more features.
 For this you have many choices including some pre-installed editors and it is recommended to use Notepad++ on a windows machine.

 Default Text Editors with Git Bash

-For the ease of developers there are two editors already included with the Git Bash.
+For the ease of developers, there are two editors already included with the Git Bash.
 The options also appeared during the installation to which we agreed and installed those editors.

-It should be noted by you that choosing your editor is your personal choice and you should use an editor in which you are comfortable with and have been using for a while.
+It should be noted by you that choosing your editor is your personal choice and you should use an editor with which you are comfortable and have been using for a while.
 In this course we will be using Notepad++ as the text editor with Git.
-Coming back, let’s see the two already installed editors with Git.
+Coming back, let's see the two already installed editors with Git.

 Nano is easier than Vim to learn for the beginners and try their hands out because along with the command line feels and commands, it has GUI part in good proportion too.
 So basically if you are a Vim editor fan and currently does not have Vim, you can use Nano for the same.
 But a choice of text editor ultimately boils down to personal choice or project requirements.
 So you can even research it out to choose one if you have not.

 How to Set Up Notepad++ for Git Bash in Windows